 The state of Maryland requires two portfolio reviews per year for homeschoolers reporting directly to the county like us.

-I am also looking forward to sharing a scrapbook she made about our tree studies and field trips.
+It was a pleasant experience!
+My daughter went along.
+We enjoyed sharing a scrapbook she made about our tree studies and field trips.
 That's another example of how subjects overlap: science of trees, art of scrapbooking, measuring to cut the shapes, and writing the labels!